 The following recommendations are based on currently available but admittedly limited information — and common sense.

-If your family has a defined breast cancer gene abnormality that you do not share, your risk of breast cancer is considered to be equal to that of a woman in the general population: 12-13% over the course of your lifetime.
+If your family has a defined breast cancer gene abnormality but you test negative for the abnormality, your risk of breast cancer is considered to be equal to that of a woman in the general population: 12-13% over the course of your lifetime.
 Men who test negative for a known breast cancer gene abnormality have the same very low risk of developing breast cancer as men in the general population.
 Whether you are a woman or a man, testing negative also means that you could not have passed the genetic abnormality on to your children.

 As a woman considered to be at average risk of developing breast cancer, you can follow the screening and lifestyle guidelines recommended for most women: